-- 3.1.1.
-Comply with all Codes and Standards listed in PART 1 GENERAL. - 3.1.2.
+3.1.1.
+Comply with all Codes and Standards listed in PART 1 - GENERAL.

+- 3.1.2.
 Comply with manufacturer's written data, including product technical bulletins, product catalog installation instructions, product carton installation instructions, MSDS, and product datasheets. - 3.1.3.
 Protect electrical equipment from dust and dirt.
 Plug or cap openings of conduits, fixtures and equipment during construction with approved materials for such use. - 3.1.4.
 The Electrical Contractor to be responsible for the layout of the work of this contract, and for any damage caused to site or existing building, or other Contracts by improper location or carrying out of this work. - 3.1.5.
-Ensure the prompt installation of the work of this contract in advance of concrete pouring or similar work. - 3.1.6.
-No conduits for any power or systems to be permitted to be installed within the concrete slabs or concrete walls for this project except in select identified areas as per the drawings and specifications. - 3.1.7.
-Furnish items to be "built-in" in ample time and give any necessary information and assistance in connection with the building-in of the same. - 3.1.8.
-Manufactured products supplied with instructions for their use to be used in strict accordance with those instructions. - 3.1.9.
+Ensure the prompt installation of the work of this contract in advance of concrete pouring or similar work. - No conduits for any power or systems to be permitted to be installed within the concrete 3.1.6. slabs or concrete walls for this project except in select identified areas as per the drawings and specifications. - Furnish items to be "built-in" in ample time and give any necessary information and 3.1.7. assistance in connection with the building-in of the same. - Manufactured products supplied with instructions for their use to be used in strict 3.1.8. accordance with those instructions. - 3.1.9.
 Ensure that all equipment and material is ordered in time to meet the building schedule.
-Provide a schedule of equipment deliveries to the Construction Manager within the time limit stipulated.
+Provide a schedule of equipment deliveries to the Construction Manager within the time SITE SERVICES 3.2.1.
+Site services: acquire a full working knowledge of the building site, services and any